What is nutrient bioavailability?

 COOKING VEG: Some foods deliver the most nutrients when cooked.
 For example, cooking tomatoes significantly increases the bioavailability of lycopene.
 Beta carotene bioavailability significantly increases when you cook carrots, sweet potatoes and spinach.

 PAIRING FOODS: Eating foods that contain the fat-soluble vitamins A, D, E and K with fats helps with absorption.
-Sweet potatoes and carrots contain vitamin A, which could be paired with healthy fats such as olive oil, coconut oil or butter.
-Iron-containing foods should be paired with those containing vitamin C to help increase iron absorption – think a spinach salad with strawberries and a squeeze of lemon.
+Sweet potatoes and carrots contain vitamin A. Olive oil, coconut oil or butter would be a good pairing with these.
+Foods containing iron should be paired with those containing vitamin C. This helps to increase iron absorption.
+Try a spinach salad with strawberries and a squeeze of lemon.

 EAT FERMENTED FOODS: The fermentation process helps break down sugars, starch, indigestible fibre and proteins.
 Fermentation also enhances the antioxidant activity of phenolic compounds and lowers the negative impact of anti-nutrients.